The Bankrate promise

-Buying your first home can be an exciting, yet expensive process, especially if that home is in Arizona.
-The median home price in The Grand Canyon state is currently $450,000, according to January 2023 data from real estate brokerage Redfin.
-For first-time buyers on a budget, that can feel like standing at the bottom of Camelback Mountain — without a guide to make it to the top.
-Fortunately, there are easy trails that can lead to owning a home in the sun-drenched desert.
-Whether you’re looking in Phoenix, Flagstaff, Sedona or somewhere in between, consider these first-time homebuyer assistance programs to help you navigate the process.
+Buying your first home can be an exciting yet expensive process, especially if that home is in Arizona.
+Fortunately, there are easy trails that can lead to owning a home in the sun-drenched state.
+Whether you’re looking in Phoenix, Flagstaff, Sedona or somewhere in between, consider these first-time homebuyer assistance programs.

 Arizona first-time homebuyer loan programs

 The Arizona Industrial Development Authority (AzIDA)’s HOME+PLUS program offers a 30-year fixed-rate mortgage coupled with down payment assistance up to 5 percent of your loan principal.
 The first mortgage can be a conventional, FHA, VA or USDA loan, and can come with reduced mortgage insurance to help keep your monthly payments low.

 HOME+PLUS is available to both first-time homebuyers and those who have owned a home before.

 The program’s down payment assistance is a no-payment second loan forgivable after three years, unless you sell the home or refinance the first mortgage before that time is up.
 The loan doesn’t require a separate application; when you work with an approved mortgage lender and apply for the compatible first mortgage, you’ll automatically be considered for assistance.